juripan/hadzik/README.md

 **NOTE: use the full file paths on windows**
 ```
 docker build -t <image name> <Dockerfile directory>
-docker run -v <src dir path>:/app <image name>
+docker run -it -v <src dir path>:/app <image name>
 ```
 The container creates a volume of the source directory on the /app directory inside the docker container so it can access the src folder and modify its content

-The start.sh file located in the tools directory is used by the Dockerfile when creating a container
+-it flag makes the container console acessible so you can run the start.sh file yourself or run any commands in the container until you close it

 ## Credits:
 name of the programming language by: Miška Mašlonková